WS-JSNA/ws-jsna-netlify/_posts/2019-03-05-Briefing-National-Child-Measurement-Programme-201718.md

 + Within local authorities, the prevalence of overweight and obesity is varied.
 Worthing had the highest prevalence of overweight and obesity among reception children (23.0%) and Arun had the highest prevalence among year 6 children (32.1%)

-+ Inequalities in childhood obesity persist.
++ **Inequalities in childhood obesity persist**.
 For both school years, prevalence of excess weight among children living in the most deprived areas of West Sussex is greater than those living in the least deprived areas.

 {% include embedpdf file_path="/assets/starting-well/Final-Briefing-NCMP-West Sussex-201718.pdf" width="650" height="525" %}